microsoft/perfview/documentation/TraceEvent/TraceEventLibrary.md

 * Release Notes - the [Releases](https://github.com/Microsoft/perfview/releases) page
 for PerfView also shows the releases for the TraceEvent library.
 Note that PerfView's version numbers and TraceEvent Version numbers are not kept in lock step.
-The version numbers that begin with T are for TraceEvent, the ones with V coorespond to PerfView.
+The version numbers that begin with T are for TraceEvent, the ones with V correspond to PerfView.